 This session will focus on the practice of green tagging, which is a systematic process to attach, for example, the energy efficiency performance of real estate collateral to mortgages and thereby identify the risk and value improvements of energy efficiency across banks’ lending portfolios.

 • Nick Robins - Professor of Practice in Sustainable Finance, LSE

 • Tatiana Bosteels - Director, Responsible Property Investment and Sustainability, Hermes Investment Management

 • Fredrik Nilzen - Group Head of Sustainability, Swedbank

-• Paula Rey Garcia - Team leader, European Commission
+• Paula Rey Garcia - Head of Buildings and Finance Team, DG Energy, European Commission

 • Marine de Bazelaire - Head of Sustainability, HSBC Continental Europe